harrislapiroff/summeralities/journal/_posts/2014-01-03-for-the-new-year.md

 * * *

 What is there to say about 2013?
 That it was one of the most satisfying years of my life.
 That I read a lot.
 That my politics grew and strengthened.
 That I left my home and office of seven years to travel for four months.
+The I lived outside of the U.S. for longer than ever before.
+That I lived with a lover for longer than ever before.
 That I learned to play the guitar.
 That I made many friends.
 That I fell in love.
+That I maintained old relationships.
 That I found a new home among friends in Washington DC.

 What is there to say about 2014?
 That the roads I see ahead of me are unpaved.
 That I'm settling in somewhere new.
 That I'm working on how to build a life without the sensation of settling down.
 That I'm laying the groundwork for new things[^spoilers].
 That I don't know what's going to happen next, but I feel ready and excited.